hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### `BilinearPairing`

 **Description**: This class provides access to each group (G₁, G₂) for a specific Pairing and the FiniteField associated with the curve.
-It provides an itialization method to load all necessary dependencies for the library to work.
+It provides an initialization method to load all necessary dependencies for the library to work.
 Callers are requested to invoke that method before start using the library.

 **Link**:  [BilinearPairing.java](pairings-api%2FBilinearPairing.java)